-Upon calling the Survivor Advocacy Program or walking into the McKee House, you will speak with a peer advocate trained in crisis intervention.
-Our peer advocates are students at Ohio University who must complete a 40-hour class in the spring in order to become a peer advocate for OUSAP.
+Upon calling the Survivor Advocacy Program or walking into the McKee House, you will speak with an advocate trained in crisis intervention.
+OUSAP is staffed by a program coordinator, graduate assistants, and peer advocates.
+Our peer advocates are students at Ohio University who must complete a 3 credit hour course or a 40-hour advocate training in order to become a peer advocate for OUSAP.

 If you are looking for long-term support, legal or medical advice, or other options we can make referrals and help you find what you are looking for

-In addition to staffing the OUSAP office, our peer advocates create and provide educational programs about sexual assault, dating and domestic violence, stalking, bystander intervention, how to help a friend, and consent.
+In addition supporting and advocating for survivors, advocates at OUSAP create and provide educational programs about sexual assault, dating and domestic violence, stalking, bystander intervention, how to help a friend, and consent.

 These programs may be utilized by residential housing, faculty, staff, campus organizations, local businesses, and others upon request.
 For more information about our programs or if you would like to request a program, please contact email@example.com.